Fohn-4/Cloudinary-With-DRF/readme.md

         imageFile = CloudinaryField('image', folder='exmple/')
     ```

-    The CloudinaryField will automacli send the file to the distant server and give back a result with the image url
+    The CloudinaryField will send the file to the distant server and generate a result with the image url

 4. Do your Serializer and view as usued